Binary problems

 is the parameter to determine the weight of precision.
 So, F1-score is the special case of F-measure given .

-If is larger positive value than 1.0
+If is larger positive value than 1.0, F-measure reaches recall.

 On the other hand,

-if is smaller positive value than 1.0
+if is smaller positive value than 1.0, F-measure reaches precision.

 If is omitted, hivemall calculates F-measure with (: equivalent to F1-score).